 - Promote bike media: We’re streaming tons of movies and TV shows anyway right now.
 Why not watch some great bike docs?
 In fact, our favorite tale of bike triumph, Motherload, is now available to rent for $7.

 - Make it an adventure or mission: Biking gets us out in our world, and although we don’t have access to many of our normal places at the moment, there are still many wonders to behold.
 Need ideas?
 Find gems in Atlas Obscura.
 Participate in the City Nature Challenge in April and May and help document and identify the species of the world.
 Encourage geocaching (finding treasures hidden by other geocachers) by bike.
 Create a bike bingo card (see Kirkland’s as an example) or a home-baked scavenger hunt.
-Perhaps issue one bike challenge per day in May and package it like an advent calendar (ok, I admit, I’d love a bike version of this).
+Perhaps issue one bike challenge per day in a month with decent weather and package it like an advent calendar (ok, I admit, I’d love a bike version of this).

 - Advanced EDU: This is the phase where people may start to thirst for more cycling knowledge.
 We recommend offering modules on Urban Riding and How to Ride in the Rain.
 We also think this is the time to introduce fitness tracking apps, like Strava, if there’s an appetite.